jonathanmiddleton/daisy-wee/README.md

 Training uses a normalized progress meter s in [0,1] (tokens_processed/target_tokens) to drive schedules:
 - linear_decay: Constant LR scale of 1.0 until the final cooldown_frac of training, then linear decay to 0.0.
-- constant_with_linear_decay: Same as linear_decay (constant, then linear decay to 0.0 during cooldown).
 - linear_warmup_cosine_decay: Linear warmup from 0.0 to 1.0 until 1 - cooldown_frac, then cosine decay to 0.0 over the final cooldown_frac.
 - constant_with_cosine_decay: Constant LR scale of 1.0 until 1 - cooldown_frac, then cosine decay to 0.0 over the final cooldown_frac.